ctp-eos/ctp-sci/CTPSci vs Annaka Harris Consciousness Models.md

 ## 4. Conclusion

 Annaka Harris’s exploration urges a reconsideration of the foundational assumptions in scientific research.
 By entertaining the possibility that consciousness is fundamental, she challenges disciplines to broaden their theoretical frameworks.
 However, models like those proposed by CTP Energy Science suggest that even these expanded frameworks may not fully capture the nature of consciousness, highlighting the need for new, potentially unifying perspectives in understanding reality.

-The **CTP Model** and **CTP Energy** discovered by Drazen both offers and solves this reality-model and reality-dynamisms required.
+The **CTP Model** and **CTP Energy** discovered by Drazen both solves this reality-model and reality-dynamisms required and offers a new **postquantum model of reality**: CTP.

 ---